mluerig/iso_track/README.md

 ## introduction

-**iso-track** (**iso**pod-**track**ing) is a semi-automated script to quantify movement of animals in videos.
+**iso_track** (**iso**pod-**track**ing) is a semi-automated script to quantify movement of animals in videos.
 It has been used with the with the freshwater isopod *Asellus aquaticus* (for the scientific background refer to http://luerig.net/Research/#Isopods).
 The idea is based on [approbatory/motion-tracker](https://github.com/approbatory/motion-tracker) and was implemented with [soft-matter/trackpy](https://github.com/soft-matter/trackpy).
 Arena selector is based on Dan Masek's answer to [this SO question](https://stackoverflow.com/questions/37099262/drawing-filled-polygon-using-mouse-events-in-open-cv-using-python)

 **Please feel free to get in touch with me if you need help running the script or have questions about customizing it for your own study-system/organism: [contact @ eawag](http://www.eawag.ch/en/aboutus/portrait/organisation/staff/profile/moritz-luerig/show/)**